Sukanya Samriddhi Yojana (Apply, Age Limit, Calculation)

 Please note that the minimum yearly deposit cannot fall below INR 1000 per account.
 This amount can be deposited in installments with minimum deposit per installment being INR 100, which means a maximum of 10 installments are allowed per account.

-- Is there any maximum limit for the amount that can be deposited in a Sukanya Samriddhi Account?
+Is there any maximum limit for the amount that can be deposited ?

 Answer: Yes, there is!
 The maximum amount that can be deposited in an account in any given financial year is INR 150,000.
 As with the minimum yearly deposit allowed, the maximum yearly deposit can also be deposited anytime during the year in installments with installment amounts best suiting the financial health of the depositor.
 The minimum installment limit still remains at INR 100.